-The recreation board shall have the power to employ a recreation director and such staff as may be required to operate a recreation program, and to enter into contracts in the name of and
+The recreation board shall have the power to employ a recreation director and such staff as may be required to operate a recreation program, and to enter into contracts in the name of and on behalf of the recreation department.
+The recreation board shall report to the town manager monthly and shall include in their report a financial statement accurately reflecting the financial condition of the recreation department.
+All expenditures of the recreation department shall be approved by the recreation board.

-&lt;sup>64 Cross references-Consumption and possession of alcoholic beverages in public places restricted, § 8-5; streets, sidewalks and other public places, Ch.
+37 Cross references-Consumption and possession of alcoholic beverages in public places restricted, § 8-5; streets, sidewalks and other public places, Ch.
 11; damaging public property prohibited, § 11-2.
 State law reference-Parks and playgrounds, 31 V.S.A.
 201 et seq.

-&lt;sup>65 Cross reference-Administration, Ch.
+38 Cross reference-Administration, ch.
 2.